FabienCoutant/SparkUp/docs/TESTS_EXPLANATIONS.md

 # Tests Explanations

-*In the test part of the README.md, we mentioned that our smart contracts has been developed following a TDD (**T**est **D**rive **D**evelopment) approach ([reference](https://github.com/acarbone/TDD-Cheat-Sheet)).
+_In the test section of the README.md, we mentioned that our smart contracts has been developed following a TDD (**T**est **D**rive **D**evelopment) approach ([reference](https://github.com/acarbone/TDD-Cheat-Sheet)).
-This file aims to explain how we wrote our tests and the logic behind them.*
+This file aims to explain how we wrote our tests and the logic behind them._

-:information_source: The testing process describe after, focusing on adding a new reward to a campaign, however the same process has been used for every code line of our smart contracts.
+:information_source: The testing example below uses the case of adding a new reward to a campaign, however it illustrates the methodology used for our full testing process.

 :one: Every test start with a user story :
-As a *role/type of user* I want/can *goal* so that *benefit/some reason*
+As a _role/type of user_ I want/can _goal_ so that _benefit/some reason_

-Our user story : As a *contract manager* I can *add a new reward* so that *the campaign get a new reward and emit an event*
+Our user story : As a _contract manager_ I can _add a new reward_ so that _the campaign get a new reward and emit an event_

 This user story give us two information:

-* It's possible to add a new reward => we need a addReward function that emit an event if the new reward is correctly added
+- It's possible to add a new reward => we need a addReward function that updates correctly the rewardList if the new reward is correctly added

-* Only the manager can add a new reward => we need to check the user access
+- Only the manager can add a new reward => we need to check the user access

-:two: Then we right the basic tests for this user story:
+:two: Then we write the basic tests for this user story:

 ```
 contract("Campaign",(accounts)=>{